-Apart from the switch panel on the front (or top) side of the inverter, an extra LCD remote switch panel (Figure 11, sold separately Part #: REMOTELF) connected to the remote port at the DC side of the inverter through a standard ethernet cable can also control the operation of the inverter.
+Apart from the switch panel on the top side of the inverter, an optional LCD remote switch panel (Figure 11, sold separately Part #: REMOTELF) connected to the remote port at the DC side of the inverter can also control the operation of the inverter.

-If an extra switch panel is connected to the inverter via "remote control port", together with the panel on the inverter case, the two panels will be connected and operated in parallel.
+If an extra switch panel is connected to the inverter via "remote control port", together with the panel on the inverter case, the two will be connected and operated in parallel.

-Whichever first switches from "Off" to "Power saver off" or "Power saver on", it will power the inverter on.
+Whichever first switches from "Off" to "Power saver off" or "Power saver on", it will power on the inverter.
 If the commands from the two panels conflict, the inverter will operate according to the following priority: Power saver on> Power saver off> Power off